-If you are training a model using TensorFlow, for example, that ecosystem provides the ability to convert a TensorFlow model for use in a web app by using TensorFlow.js.
-If you are building a mobile app or need to use the model in an IoT context, you could use TensorFlow Lite and use the model in an Android or iOS app.
+- Is it a web app or a mobile app?
+If you are building a mobile app or need to use the model in an IoT context, you could use TensorFlow Lite and use the model in an Android or iOS app. - Where will the model reside?
+In the cloud or locally? - Offline support.
+Does the app have to work offline? - What technology was used to train the model?
+The chosen technology may influence the tooling you need to use. - Using Tensor flow.
+If you are training a model using TensorFlow, for example, that ecosystem provides the ability to convert a TensorFlow model for use in a web app by using TensorFlow.js. - Using PyTorch.
 If you are building a model using a library such as PyTorch, you have the option to export it in ONNX (Open Neural Network Exchange) format for use in JavaScript web apps that can use the Onnx Runtime.
-This option will be explored in a future lesson for a Scikit-learn-trained model.
+This option will be explored in a future lesson for a Scikit-learn-trained model. - Using Lobe.ai or Azure Custom vision.
 If you are using an ML SaaS (Software as a Service) system such as Lobe.ai or Azure Custom Vision to train a model, this type of software provides ways to export the model for many platforms, including building a bespoke API to be queried in the cloud by your online application.

 You also have the opportunity to build an entire Flask web app that would be able to train the model itself in a web browser.
 This can also be done using TensorFlow.js in a JavaScript context.

-For our purposes, since we have been working with Python-based notebooks, let's explore the steps you need to take to export a trained model from such a notebook to a format readable by a Python-built web app.
+For our purposes, since we have been working with Python-based notebooks, let's explore the steps you need to take to export a trained model from such a notebook to a format readable by a Pythonbuilt web app.